meysammahfouzi/cinema/README.rst

 Cinema
 ------
 This python scripts retrieves the rating of a movie given its title.

-The following web sites can be used to retreive the rating of movies:
+The following web sites are used to retreive the rating of movies:

 - IMDB
 - RogerEbert